 How do I find out if there is a restriction on using the charcoal grills or my gas stove in the designated picnic areas?

 Fire danger levels will be clearly posted in the designated picnic areas.

-During Very High and Extreme fire danger conditions and under Stage II Fire Restrictions, charcoal fires and open fires are restricted even in designated picnic areas.
-However, propane stoves and gas grills are allowed.
+During Very High and Extreme fire danger conditions and under Stage II Fire Restrictions, charcoal fires, propane and gas stoves, and open fires are restricted even in designated picnic areas.
 See below for more details.

 You may also call the Open Space pre-recorded fire restriction information hotline at 452-5201.

 What are the Fire Restrictions Permanently in Place for Open Space Areas?